 For this reason, 77 Nobel prize-winning American scientists insisted the world needs to study bat viruses in order to, “Gather highly regarded science that could help control one of the greatest health crises in modern history and those that may arise in the future.”

 Toward that goal, PREDICT is a $200 million project sponsored by the US government and led by the UC Davis School of Veterinary Medicine.
 The goal is to find out what viruses are lurking inside animals around the world, and be ready when a new virus jumps from animals into people and causes an outbreak.
+In my fiction novels, Sarah is a graduate of the UC Davis School of Veterinary Medicine.

 But would we really be ready?